masrafi1-mba/quant-portfolio-construction-python/README.md

 ### 6. Exit Strategy
 Implements systematic exit rules based on momentum deterioration, relative performance, and risk control signals.

-### 7. Backtesting Engine
+### 7. Get Price
-Evaluates the full strategy using historical data with:
-- Monthly rebalancing
-- Portfolio-level returns
-- Risk metrics (volatility, drawdown, Sharpe ratio)
+Generete Price of the stocks at the specific time

 ---